elastic/detection-rules/docs/ML_DGA.md

 Job files are checked if they are valid toml and contain the following top level fields:
 * name - job name
 * type - job type
-* body - the meat of the job.
+* body - the actual ML job data.
 The contents are not validated

 #### Validation